ggerganov/llama.cpp/README.md

 - clBLAS

   This provides BLAS acceleration using the CUDA cores of your GPU.
-Make sure to have the cblas installed.
+Make sure to have the clblast installed.
   - Using `make`:
     ```bash
     make LLAMA_CLBLAS=1